 The compliance division of the MS Board of Pharmacy monitors and enforces the MS Pharmacy Practice Act and board regulations of state and federal laws of the practice of pharmacy in Mississippi by conducting routine inspections and investigations of licensees, registrants, and permitted facilities.
 The compliance division is the primary division responsible for the investigation of drug diversion from permitted facilities within the State.
-The board has set a goal to inspect all instate facilities at least every 18 months.
-The board of pharmacy has begun issuing compounding certificates to all pharmacies that perform non-sterile and sterile compounding.
+The board has set a goal to inspect all in- state facilities at least every 18 months and to inspect a sample of out of state facilities as feasible.
+The board of pharmacy issues compounding certificates to all pharmacies that perform non-sterile and sterile compounding.
 The compliance division must approve the certificate from the review of inspections conducted on all in-state and non-resident pharmacies.
-Dispensing physicians will now obtain a permit, and once that permit is obtained, the compliance division will inspect those facilities.
-Compliance officers are assigned specific regions of the state to conduct inspections and to conduct as necessary. inspections/investigations These will investigations, include marijuana dispensaries, encapsulators, and pill pressses (if physician dispensing, passed and placed under the MS Board of Pharmacy).
+In partnership with the MS Board of Medical Licensure, Dispensing physicians obtain a permit for their facility, and once that permit is obtained, the compliance division will inspect those facilities.
+Compliance officers are assigned specific regions of the state to conduct investigations, as necessary.

-The board is authorized to conduct disciplinary proceedings as directed by the Investigative Review Committee of the board.
+disciplinary proceedings The conduct board authorized directed is to as by the Investigative Review Committee of the board.
 The board promotes voluntary compliance by communicating information to pharmacists and other registrants utilizing personal contact by agents of the board and through newsletters, website, email, social media, or other correspondence.
-The compliance division serves as an information source for consumers, licensees, registrants, state and federal law enforcement, and regulatory agencies.
+The compliance division serves an information source for consumers, licensees, registrants, state and federal as law enforcement, and regulatory agencies.
 The board registers students engaging in pharmaceutical education within the state.
-The compliance division partners with each education institution in the state to provide requested training to pharmacy students on regulations and current practice issues.
+The compliance division partners with each educational institution in the state to provide requested training to pharmacy students on regulations and current practice issues.